The Canada-Wide Early Learning and Child Care (CWELCC) system supports quality, accessibility, affordability, and inclusivity in licensed child care.

 Note: School-based programs, facilities owned by school boards, kindergarten and before and after school programs are ineligible for the Start-up Grant and Infrastructure Fund.

-For questions about the 2025 CWELCC expansion process, please email TCSgrowth@toronto.ca
+Review the 2025 CWELCC Expansion Guide for Child Care Centres for more details.
+For questions about the CWELCC expansion process, please email TCSgrowth@toronto.ca

 Child Care Agencies already enrolled in CWELCC may contact their Toronto Children’s Services, District Consultant.

-All Home Child Care CWELCC Expansion & Start-up Grant applications will be reviewed and approved based on Toronto Children’s Services eligibility criteria, priorities, and space and funding allocations that align with the Ministry of Education’s Access and Inclusion Framework and Toronto Children’s Services Growth Strategy.
+All Home Child Care CWELCC Expansion, Start-up Grant & Infrastructure Fund applications will be reviewed and approved based on Toronto Children’s Services eligibility criteria, priorities, and its space and funding allocations.
+These align with the Ministry of Education’s Access and Inclusion Framework as well as the Toronto Children’s Services Growth Strategy.
 Other eligibility requirements may be developed and applied by the City of Toronto related to Directed Growth.

 Home Child Care Agencies that meet the following expansion criteria are eligible to apply: